 Obesity is one of the fastest growing health problems seen in dogs.
 It's also one of the most preventable.
 Obesity can lead to serious health issues like diabetes, heart disease, and orthopedic problems.
 Fortunately, obesity can be prevented (and can usually be reversed) through proper diet and exercise.Continue to 9 of 10 below.

 09 of 10

 Arthritis is defined as inflammation of a joint or multiple joints in the body.
 In dogs, the most common form of arthritis is osteoarthritis, also called Degenerative Joint Disease.
-Osteoarthritis most often occurs in seniors, though it may also be an effect of old injuries.
+Osteoarthritis most often occurs in seniors, though it may also be an effect of old injuries or congenital disorders like hip dysplasia.
 The good news is that it can typically be managed.
 If you suspect your dog has osteoarthritis, talk to your vet about the options.

 10 of 10